Kiyoshy/PiWaveCompressor/README.md

 ![](demo.png)

-Audio messages generated on the Raspberry can be transmitted using LoRa devices with the help of the [LoRaCTP](https://github.com/Kiyoshy/LoRaCTP) protocol.
+Audio messages generated on the Raspberry can be transmitted using LoRa devices using the [LoRaCTP](https://github.com/Kiyoshy/LoRaCTP) protocol.

 ![](prototype.jpg)